TrevCan/trevcan.github.io/articles/exporting-media-from-ios-to-pc.md

-How to copy all Pictures/Videos from iOS device
+copy all Pictures/Videos from iOS device to PC

 This guide is a tutorial to learn how to import ( and optionally delete) and browse your pictures and videos inside your iOS Device.
 You only need a working computer, a lightning-to-usb (with data transfer) cable, and an iOS device.